Roles, rights & responsibilities

 Responsibilities for workplace health and safety

 Everyone has a role to play in workplace safety.
-The following table shows the various role and responsibilities of all who are involved.

 On a worksite, the owner is ultimately responsible for health and safety.
 In many cases, the owner is also in the role of employer.
 If you’re both the owner of the workplace and the employer, you must meet your responsibilities for both roles.